zhoubangtao/awesome-mine/README.md

 * [Spotify Luigi](https://github.com/spotify/luigi) - a Python package for building complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization, handling failures, command line integration, and much more.
 * [Caravel](https://github.com/airbnb/caravel) - Caravel is a data exploration platform designed to be visual, intuitive, and interactive
+* [Debezium](http://debezium.io/) - Debezium is an open source distributed platform for change data capture.
+Start it up, point it at your databases, and your apps can start responding to all of the inserts, updates, and deletes that other apps commit to your databases.
+Debezium is durable and fast, so your apps can respond quickly and never miss an event, even when things go wrong.

 ## Database Tools